 - B2.1 Design is the process of constructing a programme that meets the requirements for a specific award of the College.
-The design must facilitate the delivery of the intended learning outcomes and required standards as specified by such external bodies as Professional, Statutory and Regulatory Bodies (PSRBs) and the Quality Assurance Agency (QAA).
+The design must facilitate the delivery of the intended learning outcomes and required standards as specified by such external bodies as Professional, Statutory and Regulatory Bodies (PSRBs) and the Designated Quality Body for Higher Education (DQB).
 Development teams should ensure that the design of a programme of study is integrated with the processes of approval, monitoring and review. - B2.2 Validation is the process whereby a judgement is reached by a panel of peers about whether or not a programme of study designed to lead to a New College Durham validated award meets the principles and requirements for that award.
 The validated award must be equivalent in standard to comparable awards delivered by other higher education institutions in the United Kingdom.

 - B2.3 Approval is the process whereby the Principal authorises an award to proceed to delivery based on a judgement having been reached through peer review on whether a programme designed or modified meets, or through periodic review continues to meet, the principles and requirements for that award as determined by the College. - B2.4 Periodic Review is the process which provides an in-depth assessment of the development of a programme (or group of programmes), over a period of time, together with an appraisal of its continued relevance and standing, leading to formal recommendations concerning the future of the programme and which may lead to revalidation of the programme(s).
 Periodic review is based on the evidence generated by the annual reports produced by teaching teams for their programmes. - B2.5 Programme: a programme is a complete study route with its own aims and learning outcomes consisting of combinations of modules and leading to a specific named academic award.
 The programmes included in the academic regulations of New College Durham are those leading to the validated award of Foundation Degree, and to the Certificate of Higher Education (in their chosen subject).
-This is available to students who have enrolled on a foundation degree and have successfully completed 120 credits at Level 4. - B2.6 Course: The College uses the term 'course' to define any programme of study regardless of duration or credit value. - B2.7 Academic Award: an academic award is an award granted to a student on successfully completing a designated course at the appropriate level(s), with a specific title.
-Where an award is a nationally recognised qualification the standards of the award align with the QAA Framework for Higher Education Qualifications (FHEQ).
+This is available to students who have enrolled on a foundation degree and have successfully completed 120 credits at Level 4. - B2.6 Academic Award: an academic award is an award granted to a student on successfully completing a designated programme at the appropriate level(s), with a specific title.
+Where an award is a nationally recognised qualification the standards of the award align with the DQB Framework for Higher Education Qualifications (FHEQ).
 A record of awards validated by the College is held on a central College register.
 A student who is awarded a Certificate of Higher Education (CertHE) is said to have achieved a conditional award i.e. they have successfully completed 120 credits at Level 4.
-(Students who commenced their studies prior to 25th July 2017 would be awarded the New College Durham Higher Education Certificate (NCDHECA) conditional award). - B2.8 Credit: this is a measure of the volume of student learning time required to achieve defined learning outcomes at a given level.
+(Students who commenced their studies prior to 25th July 2017 would be awarded the New College Durham Higher Education Certificate (NCDHECA) conditional award). - B2.7 Credit: this is a measure of the volume of student learning time required to achieve defined learning outcomes at a given level.
 A full-time undergraduate workload is normally 120 credits per year representing 1200 hours of notional learning time.